"For anyone in the food service business, or even thinking about it, this is a must have guide." - Tim Zagat

 About the authors:

-Rick Smilow is the president and CEO of the Institute of Culinary Education.
-During his tenure, ICE has grown to become one of the nation’s leading culinary education centers, winning two coveted awards from the International Association of Culinary Professionals.
-Smilow has an MBA from the Kellogg School and has held corporate and entrepreneurial marketing positions prior to acquiring ICE in 1995 and landing his dream job.
-He is also a director of Daniel Boulud’s Dinex Restaurant Group and a board member of City Harvest and Careers through Culinary Arts Program.
+Rick Smilow is CEO and Chairman of the Institute of Culinary Education.
+During his tenure, ICE has grown to become one of the nation’s leading culinary education centers, winning coveted awards and producing some of the industry’s top talent.
+Smilow has an MBA from the Kellogg School and is also a director of Daniel Boulud’s Dinex Restaurant Group and a board member of City Harvest and Careers through Culinary Arts Program.

 Anne E. McBride, PhD is a food writer and editor and currently serves as Vice President of Programs at the James Beard Foundation and as an adjunct professor at NYU’s Food Studies program.
 Previous books include chef François Payard’s Chocolate Epiphany (Clarkson Potter, 2008) and Bite Size (William Morrow, 2006).
 Previously McBride was a senior cookbook editor at Hippocrene Books and has sat on the board of such culinary societies as the New York Women’s Culinary Alliance and The Association for the Study of Food and Society.